Clinical Manager - Speech and Language Therapist

 Before having a family, Amanda worked as a legal secretary and then as a legal executive.
 She joined the team in May 2008 as a part-time secretary.
 The work is varied which makes the days go by very quickly.
 It’s a nice team to work with as well.

-Melanie has worked for the NHS since 2001, in Community Child Health for 3½ years, and since then with BCAS.
+Melanie has worked for the NHS since 2001, in Community Child Health for 3½ years, and since then with AAC WEST.
 Her role is Secretary/Administrator 2 days a week.
 Up until the move to a different admin office in 2014 she has worked at the paediatric base at Claremont School, where she has enjoyed a variety of tasks including meeting and welcoming the families who attend assessments.

 My sincere and profound thanks for all your kindness through my assessment at Frenchay.
 You could not have been more welcoming, more understanding, more patient, more thorough, more (frighteningly!) competent or more perceptive in your findings.